vmchale/atspkg/README.md

   * Provide a centralized package repository
   * Library builds (this is planned)

+### Example

 As an example, the following two lines will install `getkb`:

 ```bash
 curl -sSl https://raw.githubusercontent.com/vmchale/atspkg/master/bash/install.sh | bash -s
 atspkg remote https://github.com/vmchale/getkb/archive/master.zip
 ```

+As you can see, this greatly simplifies distribution and testing of programs written in ATS.

 ## Installation